Iceland-Leo/Action_recognition/README.md

 - finally, in the project root directory, you need to run `extract_cnn_features.py` to extract cnn_feature of each images.

 ## Training ##
+You can adjust the parameters to specify the categories to be trained, and if you have sufficient computing resources, ignore the parameters for this problem.
+You can simply run `train_lstm.py` to train the model.

+## Test ##
+You can simply run `demo.py` to test your model.
+By the way, you should select a model file to initialize model parameters.
+You can simply assign the path of the model file to the corresponding parameter.

+## Result ##